dhruvish20/FAANG-Track/Notes/system_design_basics.md

 ### 1. Cached Database Queries (Not Recommended)
 - Cache the **result of a query**, using a **hashed query** as key.
-- ❗Problem: **Invalidation** is hard — any small DB update might require flushing multiple cache entries.
+- Problem: **Invalidation** is hard — any small DB update might require flushing multiple cache entries.

 ### 2. Cached Objects (Recommended)
 - Cache **assembled data objects**, not raw queries.